selemis/selectrix/MAVEN_WORKFLOW.md

 # Maven Local Workflow Guide

-This guide explains the Maven Local workflow for managing the File Selector Plugin API.
+This guide explains the Maven Local workflow for managing the Selectrix Plugin API.

 ## Overview